Who We Are

-The Yale Digital Humanities Laboratory (DHLab), a unit of Yale University Library, offers space, community, and resources for Yale scholars who are using computational methods to pursue research questions in the arts, humanities, and humanistic social sciences.
+The Digital Humanities Laboratory (DHLab), a unit of Yale University Library, offers space, community, and resources for Yale scholars who are using computational methods to pursue research questions in the arts, humanities, and humanistic social sciences.
 Located inside Sterling Memorial Library, the Franke Family Digital Humanities Laboratory is a hub for consultations, training, and opportunities that support Yale students, faculty, and cultural heritage professionals in their engagement with digital tools and techniques.
 As part of the Yale University Library, the DHLab participates in global conversations around the analysis and use of large-scale digitized cultural heritage collections.

 Our Guiding Principles

 - The DHLab is a shared resource designed for Yale humanists that creates prototypes, proofs-of-concept, and experiments, rather than production-ready systems.

 - The DHLab provides expertise in identifying and obtaining external support for DH projects, including advising on the application process and technical implementation details.

 - The DHLab supports digital humanities skills acquisition for both research and teaching purposes through consultations, training, and guest lectures.

 - The DHLab supports both initial digital humanities project ideation and innovative new directions for existing projects.

 - The DHLab develops open-source software to facilitate new and accessible approaches to humanistic research and collection-scale analysis.

 Our Partners and Collaborators